General Shelter Questions

 The Linda McNatt Animal Care & Adoption Center is funded primarily by taxpayer dollars.
 As all municipal shelters, it falls under “public safety” as a functional Animal Services Dept. As a result, the shelter is required to accept any animal, regardless of its condition, temperament or “adoptability.”
 This applies to dogs, cats, rabbits, ferrets, pigs, chickens, ducks, etc. Every single animal counts in their outcome statistics.
 For these animals, this is the “court of last resort” as no other shelters/rescue groups accepted them at this point.

 “No kill” shelters usually have the ability to determine which animals they will accept, based upon their own standards of “adoptability.”
 They can also turn away animals when they are full or when their funds are low.
 Frequently, these are pets that may be breed-specific, injured, elderly, not socialized (i.e. wild/feral/aggressive), seriously ill, seriously abused, etc. At that point, what is the ultimate result for the rejected animal?
 Where does it go?
 The goal of the Linda McNatt Animal Care & Adoption Center is to save 100% of adoptable pets.
-For the past two years, not a single adoptable pet (including dogs, cats, ferrets, rabbits, pigs, etc) has been euthanized.
-The shelter’s total “live exit rate” for 2011 was about 80%.
+The shelter’s total “live release rate” for 2017 was 89%.
 Unfortunately, this municipal shelter will always receive animals that cannot be saved; but will always treat every animal with compassion, kindness and humane consideration.